cychitivav/assigments-AI/A1-Histograms/README.md

     Then run a matching routine (using all histogram matching methods) against the other indoor lighting images of hands.

-1. Now add 8 and then 32 bins per dimension and try matching across lighting conditions (train on indoor, test on outdoor).

 > __Note__: The development of this assignment was done in the following Jupyter [Notebook](Code.ipynb).

 The images used in this assignment are available in the [img folder](Img).